LunarWatcher/auto-pairs/README.md

 * Option for entirely disabling jump
 * Option for a pre-init hook
 * Option for disabling in some directories
+* Options for single-quote handling around text
+* QOL improvements for matching
+* Balance checks with advanced modes (See `:h g:AutoPairsStringHandlingMode`)
 * ...
 Lots of bugfixes and general improvements
+* Support and continued development :)

 The entire list is too long to place in its entirety here -- the documentation should cover all the variables, so reading it should give you a complete idea of the changes.